oduerr/hsk/hsk5_flashcard_spec.md

 	•	Allow user to choose the phrase used for TTS testing from the Gear menu.
 	•	Use current default if the user does not change it.
 	4. Test Script Integration
-	•	Add a “Test TTS” entry in the Gear menu to play the selected test phrase using the current TTS settings (voice, model, engine).
+	•	Add a "Test TTS" entry in the Gear menu to play the selected test phrase using the current TTS settings (voice, model, engine).
 	5. Clear Cache
-	•	Add a “Clear TTS Cache” option in the Gear menu that deletes all locally cached audio files.
+	•	Add a "Clear TTS Cache" option in the Gear menu that deletes all locally cached audio files.
 	6. Test Vocabulary File
 	•	Include hsk0.csv in the project alongside the other HSK files for testing purposes.
 	•	Ensure it is selectable in the same way as other HSK lists.